Our Father (Dexter): Plot

 Several months after the deaths of James Doakes and Lila Tournay, Dexter Morgan's life has returned to normal.
 He looks up a drug dealer, Fred "Freebo" Bowman (Mike Erwin), whom he believes to have killed two female college students.
 Pretending to want to buy heroin, Dexter visits Freebo's house, where he sees his girlfriend Teegan Campbell (Jelly Howie).
-He returns to the house at night and finds Freebo fighting with another man (Nick Hermz).
+At night, he returns to the house and finds Freebo fighting with another man (Nick Hermz).
 When the man attacks Dexter, he stabs and kills him in self-defense.
 Dexter flees, shocked about breaking his father Harry's "code" and killing an innocent person.

 Dexter is called to the scene the following day and discovers that the man was Oscar Prado, the brother of prominent Assistant District Attorney Miguel Prado.
-Miguel seeks an explanation and consolation from Dexter, and invites him to Oscar's wake.
+Miguel seeks an explanation and consolation from Dexter and invites him to Oscar's wake.
 Dexter attends, leaving his sister Debra alone on their dead father's birthday.
 He begins to question Harry's code and whether his loyalty is necessary.
 At the Miami-Metro PD, Det.
-Angel Batista is promoted to a sergeant.
+Angel Batista is promoted to sergeant.
 Det.
 Joey Quinn (Desmond Harrington), recently transferred to the department, is being investigated by Internal Affairs.
 Sgt.
 Yuki Amado (Liza Lapira) asks Debra repeatedly to keep an eye on Quinn, but Debra declines even when she discovers that "snitching" may earn her a detective's shield.

 Debra discovers from one of Quinn's informants, Anton Briggs (David Ramsey), that Oscar was a drug addict and in Freebo's debt.
 However, after Debra loudly divulges the information in Miguel's presence, Lt.
 María LaGuerta asks Batista to remove her from the case.
-Batista puts her on the case of a "Jane Doe" who Dexter recognizes as Teegan.
-Meanwhile, Dexter's girlfriend Rita craves chocolate pudding and, recalling the last instance of this, realizes that she is pregnant.
+Batista puts her on the case of a "Jane Doe," who Dexter recognizes as Teegan.
+Meanwhile, Dexter's girlfriend Rita craves chocolate pudding and, recalling the last instance, realizes she is pregnant.